 These prices are based on the Higher Rate Motability Component.
 Pricing and offers are correct at the date of publication and are subject to confirmation.
 Pricing may not be accurate as pricing is updated quarterly.
 Unless otherwise stated, metallic paint at extra cost.
 Library image for illustration purposes only.

-Rear floor mats, Rear wiper, ESP + traction control, Bluetooth connectivity with voice control, PAS, Ford easy fuel, Trip computer, Auto dimming rear view mirror, Body colour bumper and side rocker mouldings, Front fog lights, Dual zone electronic auto temperature...
+Rear wiper, ESP + traction control, PAS, Ford easy fuel, Trip computer, Auto dimming rear view mirror, Body colour bumper and side rocker mouldings, Front fog lights, Dual zone electronic auto temperature...